 What is the best time to drive the Viking Trail?

-This is primarily due to the weather, but also because many of the attractions are only open during these months including L’anse aux meadows.
+This is primarily due to the weather and because many attractions are only open during these months, including L’anse aux meadows.
 Many of the restaurants are also only open during the summer season.

-The summer season is also when you can do boat tours in St. Anthony. if you’re looking for icebergs, you’ll want to come between mid-May to mid-June.
+The summer season is also when you can do boat tours in St. Anthony.
+If you’re looking for icebergs, you’ll want to come between mid-May to mid-June.

-This isn’t to say you can’t visit the other times of year, it just requires a bit more planning and the realization that some things may not be open.
+This isn’t to say you can’t visit the other times of the year; it just requires more planning and the realization that some things may not be open.

 How long should you spend driving the Viking Trail?